 Mickey’s Very Merry Christmas Party

-It’s important to understand this post is not about Mickey’s Very Merry Christmas Party, the ticketed event held on select nights in November and December.
+This post is not about Mickey’s Very Merry Christmas Party, the ticketed event held on select nights in November and December.
 That party comes with unique entertainment, ride overlays, snacks, merchandise, Photopass opportunities, and atmosphere that (for the most part) you won’t get at Magic Kingdom outside the event.

 If you’re looking for information on the Christmas party, check out our Guide to Mickey’s Very Merry Christmas Party.
-The first Mickey’s Very Merry Christmas Party of 2023 is on November 9.
+In 2025, the party will be held on:

 Magic Kingdom Christmas Decorations